emhill/117-Su15/src/morea/11.oo/proj.md

     s =  "%02d/%02d/%04d" % (self.month, self.day, self.year)

 in the `repr` method.
-This constructs a string with the month, day, and the year, formatted very nicely to have exactly two digits places for the month, two digit places for the day, and four for the year.
+This constructs a string with the month, day, and the year, formatted very nicely to have exactly two digit places for the month, two digit places for the day, and four for the year.

 We've also defined our own `isLeapYear` method.
 There are no double-underscores here, because Python didn't "expect" this method, but it certainly doesn't "object" to it either.
-(Clearly our puns have no *class*!)
+(Clearly these puns have no *class*!)

 #### Note on "method":

 Traditionally, functions called by objects are called *methods*.
 There is no really good reason for this.
-They are just like functions—-the only thing special about them is that they are defined in a class and they are called after a dot or period following the name of an object.
-For example, try these:
+They are just like functions--the only thing special about them is that they are defined in a class and they are called after a dot or period following the name of an object.
+For example, try these in the python console:

 	>>> from date import *
 	>>> d = Date(4, 7, 2015)